Graduate Catalog 2026-2027

 Criteria vary, depending on the student’s undergraduate institution and GPA as well as the concentration the student is pursuing.

-A copy of the applicant’s teaching certificate or statement of eligibility must be submitted with the application for admission to the certification of Advanced Instruction pathway.
+A copy of the applicant’s teaching certificate or statement of eligibility must be submitted with the application for admission to the certification of the MAE.

 WKU Graduate Admission